JamesMcCullochDickens/PolygonMLP/README.md

 # PolygonMLP

-This repository contains the code for predicting Polygon side length and area using a CNN architecture and an MLP.
+This repository contains the code for predicting polygon side length and area using a CNN architecture and an MLP.

 - CNN PolyPredictor is the CNN